ideonate/cdsdashboards/docs/chapters/setup/z2jh.rst

 If you are already using your own custom image for the hub, you may need to build on top of that in a similar way to `our example Dockerfile <https://github.com/ideonate/cdsdashboards/blob/master/docker-images/z2jh/hub/Dockerfile.pypi>`__.

-Currently, we have built on top of the most recent Helm charts (see corresponding `components and requirements <https://github.com/jupyterhub/helm-chart#versions-coupled-to-each-chart-release>`__).
+Currently, we build on top of the most recent Helm chart available (see corresponding `components and requirements <https://github.com/jupyterhub/helm-chart#versions-coupled-to-each-chart-release>`__).

 Our ideonate/cdsdashboards-jupyter-k8s-hub image is tagged as, for example, '0.10.3-0.4.0' meaning it is based on the z2jh version